-The final step in the crop cycle is trimming.
+The final step in the crop cycle is trimming cannabis.
 This means removing the green leafy plant matter, leaving only trichome-covered flowers – the good stuff.
 This was traditionally performed with small trim scissors and rubber gloves to keep the resin off the hands.
-This is still widely used to achieve the highest quality product, either directly after bucking or sometimes after an initial pass through a trim machine that removes the majority of leaf matter so the trimmer can work more efficiently.
+This method remains widely used to achieve the highest quality product.
+Users can apply it directly after bucking or after an initial pass through a trim machine.
+The machine removes the majority of leaf matter, allowing the trimmer to work more efficiently.
 There are a lot of variables to consider with cannabis trimming because, as mentioned before, it removes a lot of weight and, therefore, can change the overall yield of saleable flowers by degrees.
 Important to note here that trimming produces two products – the finished flower as well as shake or “trim.”
 How the process is conducted results in varying degrees of quality for each.

 Trim Machines